Collection Development Policy

 2. Community information and referral resources

-3. Current books and pamphlets on Pinellas County and State resources
+3. Current books and pamphlets on Pinellas County and state resources

 4. Local history collection documenting the history of the city, including the Safety Harbor Herald Newspaper in print and electronic formats.

-The library provides access to the electronic resources to support needs of the public including:
+The library provides access to electronic resources to support the needs of the public including:

 1. Florida Electronic Library (state funded)